RhiH/studio_gallery/README.md

 - Wireframes

+Wireframes were used to create an idea of how the site should look on different devices.

 ![Studio_Gallery](media/wireframes/desktop_wireframe.png)
 ![Studio_Gallery](media/wireframes/product_desktop.png)
 ![Studio_Gallery](media/wireframes/tablet_wireframe.png)
 ![Studio_Gallery](media/wireframes/mobile_wireframe.png)

-- Features

 - Future Goals

 There are various improvements I would like to undertake in future.
 Uploading more work by more artists.
 The option to search by a particular colour or theme, creating a profile page for each artist are some of the ideas I have for the site's future.

 - Technology Used

-Django

-- Testing

-- UI

-- Navigation
+-
+HTML
+CSS
+Javascript
+Python

 - Deployment

+Django was used throughout the project.
+It is necessary to install Django to create the apps reuired to run the site.

 Set up Elephant SQL for project